 So, let’s begin with “of two.”

 Sankhya philosophy begins with the principles of Purusha and Prakriti.
 Purusha can be thought of as pure consciousness; spirit; the eternal and never-changing.
 Prakriti is nature; the material energy that makes up all things.
 Prakriti is made up of three qualities called gunas, and they are sattva, tamas, and rajas.

 Sattva means balance; pure; wholesome.
 Rajas is the active, kinetic energy of prakriti and on the other end, tamas is the dark, potential, and negative energy.

-We’re going to move slowly through these concepts this month because as always, things can get heavy.
-Without getting too far ahead, I’ll put what we’ve learned about into perspective:
+We’ll move slowly through these concepts this month, and without getting too far ahead, I’ll put what we’ve learned about into perspective:

 According to Sankhya Philosophy, our souls/true Self is Purusha and our human experience is Prakriti.
 As divinity within a material form, we are constantly moving through the gunas.
 We are always seeking sattva, but move through waves of rajas and tamas.